Last updated on June 13, 2021

 People usually evaluate diamonds based on how much they sparkle.
-Although this way to choose a stone is still legit, the sparkle is not just one thing.
+Although choosing a stone this way is still legit, the sparkle is not just one thing.
 Diamond fire, brilliance and scintillation are the three components that make a stone shine brightly with flashes of light.
-Let’s see what these terms mean and what affects a diamond’s sparkle.

-A diamond’s cut can make or break its fire, brilliance and scintillation.
+A diamond’s cut quality can make or break its fire, brilliance and scintillation.

 Facets make up the surface of diamonds.
-When light enters the facets it will bounce around, like it would do if it hit a series of mirrors, where the light bounces will be determined by the proper cut of the gemstone.
+When light enters the facets, it bounces around, like it would do if hit a series of mirrors, where the light bounces will be determined by the proper cut of the gemstone.

 Can Light Affect Diamond Fire, Brilliance and Scintillation?

-Have you ever noticed, that in jewellery stores the lights are arranged and combined in such a way that diamond’s fire, brilliance and scintillation are all enhanced?
-That’s because the type of light a diamond is exposed to is another important factor that affects how much fire, brilliance and scintillation you will see in the stone.
+Have you ever noticed that in jewellery stores, the lights are arranged and combined in such a way that diamond’s fire, brilliance and scintillation are all enhanced?
+That is because the type of light a diamond is exposed to is another important factor that affects how much fire, brilliance and scintillation you will see in the stone.

 The bigger and more numerous inclusions a stone has, the more likely they are to stop light from moving inside and bouncing around properly.
-A diamond that is heavily included will always look dull even if it has an ideal cut.
+A diamond that is heavily included will always look dull even if it has an ideal cut quality.

 While diamond fire, brilliance and scintillation are mostly used as indicators of the diamond’s cut quality, they are also an indicator of its clarity.